carlospadron/Notes/spatial_exercises/nearest_neighbour/README.txt

 SKLearn: 1.37s (only works for points)
 Pygeos, STRTree: 2.08 s
 JTS, STRTree: 3.6s
-JTS, smallest distance in an array: 22s
+Rust, smallest distance in an array (optimised): 5s JTS, smallest distance in an array: 22s
 SQL lateral: 50.1s
 Pygeos, smallest distance in an array: 1min 24s